Institute Services and Facilities

 OFFICES AND FACILITIES

 Over the academic term, the Institute hosts a variety of endowed and guest lectures and other meetings of interest to research fellows.
-The Centre for Medieval Studies in the University of Toronto also holds several events in the Laurence K. Shook Common Room at the Institute.
-In the autumn and spring, the Institute holds its open meetings of Council, when all visiting fellows and their guests are encouraged to attend, and each March brings a distinguished medievalist to deliver the Gilson Lecture.
-For a comprehensive and up-to-date listing, please consult the Calendar.
+The Centre for Medieval Studies in the University of Toronto also regularly hosts events of interest.
+In the autumn and spring, the Institute holds its open meetings of Council, when all visiting fellows and their guests are encouraged to attend, and each spring brings a distinguished medievalist to deliver the Gilson Lecture.
+For a comprehensive and up-to-date listing of events, please consult the Calendar.

 The Institute library is housed on the fourth floor of the John M. Kelly Library at St Michael’s College.
 Its collections of printed books, manuscripts, and microfilms is non-circulating; admittance is by pass only.
 For additional information about hours, access, and a guide to the collections, see the Library section on this site.